w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

 Provide functionality to display the carousel items one at a time, and to allow users to browse through them.
-This functionality is added using scripting, based on the class names of the elements involved.
+This functionality is added using scripting, based structure of the elements involved.

 ## Displaying carousel items

 Carousel items that are visually hidden should also be hidden from assistive technology, to avoid a mismatch between what is visually on the screen and what the user is interacting with.
-All carousel items that are not visually displayed are hidden by using the CSS `display: none` directive.
+All carousel items that are not displayed visually are hidden by using the CSS `display: none` declaration.
 Refer to [content hiding techniques](/fundamentals/hiding.html) for more background.

 ### Scripted styling
 {:.ex}

-In the example below, JavaScript is used to add the class name `.active` to all carousel items.
-The styling for this class positions them all on top of each other and hides them.
+In the example below, JavaScript is used to add the class name `.active` to the carousel container.
+The styling for this class positions all carousel items all on top of each other and hides them.
 The class name `.current` is added to the one carousel item that is to be displayed, which ensure that it is on top of all other hidden carousel items.

 {::nomarkdown}
 <%= code_start('','CSS') %>